Where theatre connects community

 The Actors Theatre Workshop

-The Actors Theatre Workshop is an award-winning non-profit theatre and educational institution that expands our collective and individual potential through drama.
-ATW's community theatre and diverse programming unearth and help resolve our struggles in life and society.
+The Actors Theatre Workshop (ATW) is an award-winning, non-profit community theatre in NYC and educational institution that expands our collective and individual potential through drama.
+Our performing arts programs and diverse educational theater initiatives explore life’s deepest struggles and inspire personal and societal transformation.

-No individual challenge is too personal, no topic is taboo, no struggle is too overwhelming (although they may be very, very difficult).
-Our techniques are designed to explore our shared humanity and use theatre and acting as mechanisms for deeper discovery, self-belief, and personal fulfillment.
+No individual challenge is too personal, no topic is taboo, and no struggle is too overwhelming (although they may be very, very difficult).
+ATW’s techniques explore our shared humanity and use theater and acting as transformative tools for self-discovery, self-belief, and personal fulfillment.
+We offer volunteer theater opportunities in NYC that make a real difference in people's lives.
+Join us and discover how community theatre in NYC builds empathy and change

 Get Inspired